-- conformity of the skid block after use, it's thickness will only be measured in the four 50mm diameter holes and the two forward 80mm diameter holes. - be fixed symmetrically about the centre line of the car in such a way that no air may pass between it and the surface formed by the parts lying on the reference plane. - 3.13.2) Fasteners used to attach the skid block to the car must: - a) have a total area no greater than 40000mm2 when viewed from directly beneath the car; - b) be no greater than 2000mm2 in area individually when viewed from directly beneath the car; - be fitted in order that their entire lower surfaces are visible from directly beneath the car.
+- be fixed symmetrically about the centre line of the car in such a way that no air may pass between it and the surface formed by the parts lying on the reference plane. - 3.13.2 Fasteners used to attach the skid block to the car must : - have a total area no greater than 40000mm2 when viewed from directly beneath the car; - b) be no greater than 2000mm2 in area individually when viewed from directly beneath the car; - c) be fitted in order that their entire lower surfaces are visible from directly beneath the car.

-When the skid block is new, ten of the fasteners may be flush with its lower surface but the remainder may be no more than 8mm below the reference plane.
+When the skid block is new, ten of the fasteners may be flush with it's lower surface but the remainder may be no more than 8mm below the reference plane.

-3.13.3) The lower edge of the periphery of the skid block may be chamfered at an angle of 30° to a depth of 8mm, the trailing edge however may be chamfered over a distance of 200mm to a depth of 8mm.
+3.13.3 The lower edge of the periphery of the skid block may be chamfered at an angle of 30° to a depth of 8mm, the trailing edge however may be chamfered over a distance of 200mm to a depth of 8mm.